Link Prediction with Untrained Message Passing Layers: Experiments and Results

 \subsection{Experimental Setup}

-To ensure a fair comparison among models we maintain the same overall architectures across all experiments where each trainable message passing layer is followed by an Exponential Linear Unit (ELU) and the optimal number of layers for models is determined via hyperparameter search.
+To ensure a fair comparison among models we maintain the same overall architectures across all experiments and MP layers.
+For trainable message passing layers, each layer is followed by an Exponential Linear Unit (ELU) and the optimal number of layers for models is determined via hyperparameter search.
 Upon completion of the message passing layers, we introduce a final linear layer for both trained and simplified models.
 We also consider untrained (UT) models that do not include this final linear layer and directly take the inner product between the propagated features of the source and target nodes resulting in a parameter-free and hence fully untrained model.

-For each model, the optimal values of the learning rate, the number of layers, and hidden dimensions are determined through an exhaustive search over the values given in Table \ref{table: hyperparameters}).
-The optimal hyperparameters values for attributed and non-attributed datasets are given in Table \ref{tab:grid choices} and Table \ref{tab:grid choices noattr}, respectively.
-We implement a three-fold cross-validation procedure to select the optimal hyperparameter values.

-We use Adam \cite{kingma2014adam} as an optimization function and employ binary cross entropy with logits as our loss function.
-All datasets are transformed by normalizing the node features and randomly splitting the dataset, with $10\%$ allocated to the test set, $5\%$ to the validation set, and the remainder to the training set.
-Each model configuration is run $10$ times, with the results averaged over these runs.
-Our training and testing procedures are based on the methodology outlined in \cite{pyglinkpred}, where we perform a new round of negative edge sampling for each training epoch.
-We limit the maximum number of epochs to 10,000 and also incorporate an early stopping mechanism in our training process by terminating training whenever there is no improvement in the validation set results over a span of $250$ epochs.
+Since the simplified architectures consist of UTMP layers followed by a trainable linear layer, the consideration of UT models which do not include the linear layer also covers all possible ablation studies.

+In principle any LP method that uses GNNs as one of its sub-components can also be formulated using UTMP layers.
+However, in general state of the art methods consist of many sub-components resulting in more complex and computationally demanding experimental setups where the effect of switching from trained to untrained MP layers is difficult to isolate.
+Therefore, we focus mostly on graph autoencoders in our experiments due to their simplicity, but also consider two versions of NCNC \cite{wang2023neural}: one which uses trained GNN layers for MP and another that uses UTGNN layers instead, which following our naming convention is denoted as SNCNC.

-For the simplified models we pre-compute node features corresponding to the untrained message passing layers as these do not change during training.
+For the simplified models we precompute node features corresponding to the untrained message passing layers, as these do not change during training.
 We use one-hot encoding as initial node features for the non-attributed datasets.
+Further details about the experimental setup can be found in the supplementar material (Sec. \ref{section: Hyperparameter choices}) along with results based on HeaRT \cite{li2023evaluating} evaluation setting (Sec. \ref{sec; Heart split}) which samples hard negative samples via multiple heuristics.